 Berlin • New Orleans • Hamilton, Ohio

-Rudolph Thiem was a designer and sculptor active in Germany and the United States.
-He was born in 1857 in Berlin, where he studied modelling and sculpture at the German School of Applied Arts.
-On leaving the school, he became modelling assistant to sculptor Hermann Hultzsch in Dresden, where he helped Hultzsch on an overlife-size bronze statue of Duke Albrecht the Spirited, completed in 1876.
-After a stint working in his father’s billiard table factory in Berlin, Thiem opened his own business as a sculptor and a craftsman specializing in ornamental mirror frames.
+Rudolph Thiem was a designer, woodcarver and sculptor active in Germany and the United States.
+He was born in 1857 in Berlin, where he studied modeling and sculpture at the German School of Applied Arts.
+On leaving the school, he became modeling assistant to sculptor Hermann Hultzsch in Dresden, where he helped Hultzsch on an overlife-size bronze statue of Duke Albrecht the Spirited, completed in 1876.
+After a stint working in his father’s billiard table factory in Berlin, Thiem opened his own business as a sculptor and as a craftsman specializing in ornamental mirror frames.

 In 1881, Thiem left Germany for New Orleans.
 There the 24-year-old sculptor did freelance work in partnership with the founder Paul Riess, also from Berlin.
 Five years later, Thiem moved to Hamilton, Ohio, where Lazard Kahn had hired him as a stove ornament designer at F. & L. Kahn & Bros., a large stove manufacturer.
 Thiem left the Kahns in 1889.
 He then spent five years managing a hotel in Hamilton.
 Next, he set himself up as a self-employed “model maker, designer, and ornamental carver.”
 He worked in these capacities from 1895 until his death in 1928.